Design Sprints: Building Creative Capacity

 Cooper Square Committee

 As the oldest anti-displacement organization in the United States, Cooper Square Committee works with residents to preserve and develop affordable, environmentally-healthy housing and community and cultural spaces on the Lower East Side.
-They’re collaborating with artist Delphine Le Goff and graphic designer Scott Kelly to activate their storefront window on East 4th Street and two vacant storefronts located in a Housing Development Fund Corporation (HDFC) cooperative — a type of affordable housing co-op that’s collectively owned and operated by residents.
-Together, they will highlight the history of HDFCs and the small businesses situated in them, and create a digital map showcasing local businesses.
+They collaborated with artist Delphine Le Goff and graphic designer Scott Kelly to activate their storefront window on East 4th Street and two vacant storefronts located in a Housing Development Fund Corporation (HDFC) cooperative — a type of affordable housing co-op that’s collectively owned and operated by residents.
+Together, they’ve highlighted the history of HDFCs and the small businesses situated in them, and create a digital map showcasing local businesses.

 Abigail Ellman